meiladrahmani556/numerical-ml-dissertation/README.md

-# Dissertation Project – Numerical Data Analysis & Machine Learning
+# Dissertation Project – Numerical Machine Learning Analysis

 ## 1. Project Overview

-This project focuses on the analysis of **numerical datasets** using machine learning techniques.
-The aim is to evaluate and compare supervised learning models on structured numerical data.
+This project focuses on the application of machine learning techniques to numerical datasets.
+The aim is to analyse real-world numerical data and compare the performance of multiple supervised machine learning models on a prediction or classification task.

-The project follows a complete data science pipeline, including project planning, dataset selection, exploratory data analysis (EDA), data preprocessing, model development, evaluation, and reporting.
+The project follows a structured machine learning workflow including dataset selection, exploratory data analysis (EDA), data preprocessing, model development, evaluation, and comparison.

-All work is implemented in Python using Jupyter Notebooks and tracked using GitHub.
+All work is implemented in Python using Jupyter Notebooks and tracked through GitHub version control.

-## 2. Project Aim
+## 2. Project Scope and Requirements

+This project has been designed to align with the agreed supervision requirements:

+- The dataset used is numerical in nature
-The aim of this project is to apply machine learning techniques to numerical datasets and evaluate model performance using appropriate statistical and predictive metrics.
+- The project applies supervised machine learning techniques

-## 3. Project Objectives
+- Multiple machine learning models are implemented and compared

-- Prepare a formal project plan
+- A formal project plan is defined and followed
-- Propose a shortlist of five numerical datasets for discussion and approval
+- A shortlist of numerical datasets is proposed for approval

-- Perform exploratory data analysis (EDA)
-- Clean and preprocess numerical data
-- Develop baseline machine learning models
-- Improve model performance through tuning
-- Evaluate and compare models
-- Document findings and conclusions
+The project does not involve image or text-based data and focuses exclusively on structured numerical datasets.

-## 4. Repository Structure
+## 3. Repository Structure

 The repository is organised as follows:

-- notebooks/ – Jupyter notebooks for each project stage
+- notebooks/ – Jupyter notebooks implementing each stage of the project
 - data/ – Dataset directory (excluded via .gitignore)
-- images/ – Figures and plots used in documentation
 - README.md – Project documentation

-The notebooks are numbered to reflect the logical workflow of the project.
+The notebooks are numbered to reflect the logical execution order of the project.

-## 5. How to Run This Repository
+## 4. How to Run This Repository

-1. Clone the repository from GitHub
+1. Clone the repository from GitHub.
-2. Install the required Python packages
+2. Install the required Python packages.
-3. Place the selected dataset inside the data/ directory
+3. Open the notebooks using Google Colab or Jupyter Notebook.
-4. Run the notebooks in numerical order
+4. Run the notebooks in numerical order inside the notebooks/ directory.

-5. All notebooks are compatible with Google Colab
+All notebooks are designed to be executable in Google Colab.

+## 5. Project Plan

+The project is structured into the following stages:

+1. Project setup and dataset selection
+2. Exploratory Data Analysis (EDA)
+3. Data cleaning and preprocessing
+4. Baseline machine learning model
+5. Improved models and hyperparameter tuning
+6. Model comparison and evaluation
+7. Discussion of results and limitations

+This plan ensures steady progress towards the interim report and final dissertation submission.

-## 6. Dataset Shortlist (Numerical)
+## 6. Proposed Numerical Dataset Shortlist

 The following numerical datasets are proposed for discussion and approval:

-1. House Prices Dataset – Regression
+1. California Housing Prices – Regression
-2. Wine Quality Dataset – Classification / Regression
+2. UCI Wine Quality Dataset – Regression / Classification
-3. Heart Disease Dataset – Classification
+3. UCI Heart Disease Dataset – Binary Classification
-4. Student Performance Dataset – Regression / Classification
+4. Credit Card Fraud Dataset (Kaggle) – Binary Classification
-5. Energy Efficiency Dataset – Regression
+5. House Prices Dataset (Kaggle) – Regression

-The final dataset will be selected following supervisor approval.
+Final dataset selection will be confirmed following supervisor approval.

 ## 7. Exploratory Data Analysis (EDA)

-Exploratory Data Analysis is conducted to understand the structure and characteristics of the dataset.
+Exploratory Data Analysis is conducted to understand the dataset structure and guide modelling decisions.
 This includes:

+- Dataset dimensions and feature overview
 - Summary statistics
+- Missing value analysis
 - Feature distributions
 - Correlation analysis
-- Missing value inspection

-Implemented in:
+EDA is implemented in:

-notebooks/02_eda.ipynb
+notebooks/02_exploratory_data_analysis.ipynb

 ## 8. Data Cleaning and Preprocessing

-This stage includes:
+Data preprocessing includes:

 - Handling missing values
 - Feature scaling and normalisation
+- Encoding categorical variables (if present)
-- Train-test splitting
+- Train, validation, and test splitting

-This ensures the dataset is suitable for machine learning models.
+This ensures fair training and unbiased model evaluation.

 Implemented in:

-notebooks/03_preprocessing.ipynb
+notebooks/03_data_preprocessing.ipynb

 ## 9. Machine Learning Model Development

-Multiple supervised learning models are developed and compared, including:
+Multiple supervised machine learning models are developed and compared, including:

 - Linear / Logistic Regression
 - Decision Trees
-- Random Forest
+- Random Forests
-- k-Nearest Neighbours (k-NN)

-A baseline model is implemented first, followed by improved models using tuning techniques.

-Implemented in:
-notebooks/04_baseline_model.ipynb
-notebooks/05_model_improvements.ipynb
+- Support Vector Machines (SVM)

+Models are trained using consistent evaluation protocols to ensure fair comparison.

-## 10. Model Evaluation
+## 10. Model Evaluation Strategy

-Models are evaluated using appropriate metrics, including:
+Model performance is evaluated using appropriate metrics such as:

-- Accuracy
+- Accuracy (classification)
-- Precision, Recall, F1-score
+- Precision, Recall, and F1-score
-- RMSE / MAE (for regression tasks)
+- RMSE and MAE (regression)
-- Confusion Matrix
+- Confusion matrices where applicable

-Evaluation results are used to compare model performance.
+Cross-validation and hyperparameter tuning are applied to improve generalisation performance.

-## 11. Tools and Technologies
+## 11. Python Packages Used

-- Python
-- Jupyter Notebook / Google Colab
+Key Python libraries used include:

 - NumPy
 - Pandas
+- Matplotlib
+- Seaborn
 - Scikit-learn
-- Matplotlib / Seaborn
-- GitHub
+- Jupyter Notebook

-## 12. Version Control
+## 12. Version Control and Engagement

-All work is version-controlled using GitHub with regular commits.
+All work is tracked using GitHub with regular commits to demonstrate:

-The data/ directory is excluded from version control.
+- Continuous engagement
+- Progressive project development
+- Clear documentation and structure

 ## 13. Conclusions

-This project demonstrates a structured approach to numerical data analysis and machine learning following an end-to-end data science workflow.
+This project applies supervised machine learning techniques to numerical data using a structured and well-defined pipeline.
+Model comparison provides insight into the strengths and limitations of different algorithms on real-world numerical datasets.

 ## 14. Future Work

-- Advanced feature engineering
+Future work may include:

-- Ensemble learning methods
+- Advanced ensemble methods
-- Cross-validation strategies
+- Feature selection techniques
-- Model deployment
+- Model explainability methods
+- Deployment of results using a simple interface

-## 15. Known Issues
+## 15. Known Issues / Risks

-No critical unresolved issues at the current stage of the project.
+There are no unresolved technical issues at the current stage.
+Dataset selection is pending final supervisor approval.